How to Add a TLS/SSL Certificate in Python Code

 Introduction

-In today's super-connected world, ensuring we're sending information safely across the internet is a top priority.
+In today's super-connected world, ensuring we send information safely across the internet is a top priority.
 Have you ever heard of Transport Layer Security (TLS) and Secure Sockets Layer (SSL)?
 Well, they're cryptographic protocols designed to make sure our interactions over computer networks are kept safe and sound.
-If you're coding in Python, it's super important to make sure your connection to any external system is secure using these protocols.
+If you're coding in Python, it's super important to ensure your connection to any external system is secure using these protocols.

 In this tutorial, we're going to make it easy for you to understand how to use a TLS/SSL certificate in Python.
 So, don't worry, we've got you covered!
 Let's dive in!